FistOfTheNorthStar/MapPlaces/README.md

  For [Google Maps](https://developers.google.com/maps/documentation/ios-sdk/).
 The docs are pretty good, and you should have no problems with Google Maps.

 ### GoogleService-Info.plist
 Follow the instructions [Google Sign-in](https://developers.google.com/identity/sign-in/ios/start-integrating).
-Note that the instructions are a bit outdated on some parts, so just get the configuration file and ad it to your project.
+Note that the instructions are a bit outdated on some parts, so just get the configuration file and add it to your project.

 ### Info.plistREMOVE
 Just remove 'REMOVE' from the end of the file, and edit the file to add your correct ID number.